 Amplification repeats a word or expression for emphasis, often using additional adjectives to clarify the meaning.
-"Love, real love, takes time" is an example of amplification because the author is using the phrase "real love" to distinguish his feelings from love that is mere infatuation.
+"Love, real love, takes time" is an example of amplification because the author is using the phrase "real love" to distinguish his feelings from a love that is mere infatuation.

 An analogy explains one thing in terms of another to highlight the ways in which they are alike.
 “He’s as flaky as a snowstorm" would be one example of an analogy.
 Analogies that are very well known sometimes fall into the categories of idioms or figures of speech.

 Anaphora repeats a word or phrase in successive phrases.
 "If you prick us, do we not bleed?
-If you tickle us, do we not laugh?" is an example from Shakespeare's Merchant of Venice.
+If you tickle us, do we not laugh?” is an example of anaphora from Shakespeare's Merchant of Venice.
 The use of anaphora creates parallelism and rhythm, which is why this technique is often associated with music and poetry.
 However, any form of written work can benefit from this rhetorical device.

 Antimetabole repeats words or phrases in reverse order.
 The famous John F. Kennedy quote, “Ask not what your country can do for you — ask what you can do for your country" is a well-known example.